8/6/2024

 Operator

-you.
-One moment as we move on to our next question.
-And our next question is gonna come from a line of Daehong Ha with Stiefel.
-Your line is open, please go ahead.
+Thank you.
+And one moment as we move on to our next question.
+And our next question is going to come from the line of Dae Hong Ha with Stiefel.
+Your line is open.
+Please go ahead.

 speaker

 Hey guys, good morning.
 Thanks for taking our questions.
 Two from our side as well.
-One, if I could maybe get Jan's take on Italy, just to kind of clarify, for that access, what additional data were submitted to get that reimbursement and early access and age show beyond the phase two data, I guess what we've seen from obesity week last year.
-And then second question is ex-US commercial question for Jan as well.
-As you look at Germany, I think in the prepared remarks, you talked about sort of similar trajectory as the US.
-I mean, is there anything unique about Germany that whether it's compliance or persistence or even the way the healthcare system is structured such that the uptake could be more robust than the US?
+One, if I could maybe get Jan's take on Italy, just to kind of clarify, for that access, what additional data were submitted to get that reimbursement and early access in AHL beyond the Phase 2 data, I guess what we've seen from Obesity Week last year?
+And then second question is XUS commercial question for Jan as well.
+As you look at Germany, I think in the prepared remarks you talked about sort of similar trajectory as the U.S. I mean, is there anything unique about Germany that whether it's compliance or persistence or even the way the healthcare system is structured such that the uptake could be more robust than the U.S.?
 Just kind of curious on that.
 Thanks so much.

 speaker

 Yes, thank you.
-So first question, Italy age show.
+So first question, Italy.
+It shows.
 In fact, it is coming from the physicians and from the experts.
 So in France, we submit a dossier.
 The dossier is evaluated by the authorities.
 In Italy, it's different.
 It's based on the request from the physician.
-Then we are asked to submit a dossier and it is evaluated.
+Then we are asked to submit a dossier, and it is evaluated.
 And then we heard from the decision in the official journal of Italy.
 So it's a bit of a different process.
 But in terms of data submitted, at the end of the day, it is the same set of data.
-Now back to France, back to Germany, sorry.
-Your question was about how the market look like.
-So I would say that to summarize, it's between France, which is very centralized, and the US, which is fairly decentralized.
-So there are important university hospitals.
-And currently, for your information, we have 15 of these university hospitals who are already treating BBS patients.
-There is a major center in the West of Germany with many, many BBS patients.
-So one of the key factor success for us is to continue further this decentralization and to speak to more hospitals and more physicians.
-In terms of compliance or in terms of patient adherence, we have a very strong patient support program in place with nurses and a tailored program.
+Now back to Germany.
+Your question was about how the market looks like.
+So I would say that, to summarize, it's between France, which is very centralized, and the US, which is fairly decentralized.
+So there are important university hospitals and currently For your information, we have 15 of these university hospitals who are already treating BBS patients.
+There is a major center in the west of Germany with many, many BBS patients.
+So one of the key factors of success for us is to continue further this decentralization and to speak to more hospitals and more physicians. compliance or in terms of patient adherence, we have a very strong patient support program in place with nurses and a tailored program.
 So sometimes the nurse will be at home for each injection, sometimes once a week, sometimes once a month.
 They are in touch with the patients.
-They call them, they text them, et cetera.
-And it's one of the country in the world with the best adherence thanks to this patient support program.
-So those are the, I would say, the major facts about Germany that I can talk to you about.
+They call them.
+They text them, et cetera.
+And it's one of the countries in the world with the best adherence thanks to this patient support program.
+So those are, I would say, the major facts about Germany that I can talk to you about.

 speaker